-Nigerian governor: Aid agencies misusing refugee funds
+Nigerian governor: Aid groups profit from Boko Haram crisis

 He said only eight of 126 registered agencies were doing “good work,” including the U.N.
 World Food Program and Population Fund, the International Committee of the Red Cross, the International Organization for Migration, the Norwegian Refugee Council and the Danish Refugee Council.

+There was no immediate comment from aid agencies on the allegations.
+The agencies have not commented in the past on such criticism, for fear of further antagonizing government officials and jeopardizing their work.

-Shettima accused UNICEF of misusing funds by buying bullet-proof vehicles.
+Shettima accused UNICEF, the U.N. children’s agency, of misusing funds by buying bullet-proof vehicles.
 Such a vehicle saved lives in July when Boko Haram attacked a military-escorted humanitarian convoy, wounding a UNICEF worker, two other aid workers and two soldiers.

-“They will construct five toilets in Gwoza and fly in helicopters more than seven times to inspect the toilets,” Shettima said.
+UNICEF’s latest situation report said the agency treated 160,000 children under 5 for severe acute malnutrition in 2016, helped provide health care for 4.2 million in the war zone, brought clean water to 745,000 and provided more than 1 million people with hygiene kits and education.

+Last year, Shettima accused rival politicians of instigating protests by refugees from Boko Haram who said they had received no food aid for weeks.
+Shettima was publicly booed by refugees and residents, with some shouting “Rice thief!” when his convoy passed.

-While the government was focusing on resettling refugees and reconstruction, aid agencies are concentrating on refugee camps, he said.
+Shettima said Tuesday that while the government has been focusing on resettling refugees and reconstruction, aid agencies are concentrating on refugee camps, which his government wants to dismantle by May.
 Aid agencies have warned against hasty resettling of refugees in towns and villages still vulnerable to attack by Boko Haram.

-There was no immediate comment from any of the aid agencies on the allegations.
-Aid agencies have not commented in the past on such criticism, for fear of further antagonizing government officials and jeopardizing their work.

-Tensions between government and aid agencies, and between the agencies themselves, have increased, with agencies accusing the government of trying to hide the extent of the crisis and allegations that government agents and soldiers are stealing food aid.
+Tensions between the Nigerian government and aid agencies have increased, with agencies accusing the government of trying to hide the extent of the crisis.

 Doctors Without Borders said last week that it has stepped outside its traditional medical role to distribute food because people are “in desperate need” and other organizations are not stepping up.

-Aid agencies have warned that the crisis is of near-famine proportions and that many more people could die in addition to the 20,000-plus killed in the seven-year Islamic uprising that has driven 2.6 million people from their homes and spread across Nigeria’s borders.
+Aid agencies have warned that the crisis is of near-famine proportions and that many more people could die in addition to the more than 20,000 killed in the seven-year Islamic uprising that has driven 2.6 million people from their homes and, in some cases, across Nigeria’s borders.

 Faul reported from Lagos, Nigeria.